A Good $7,000 Used Car

 It's possible that the year and model you can afford will be too old to be listed on current reliability reports.
 If that's the case, see if your library has a Consumer Report that's a few years old.
 Obviously the information will be out of date.
 But it should give you an idea of the general reliability of that model in your selected year.

 The quality on most cars continues to improve.
 That means that you're more likely to find a reliable older car.
-Unfortunately, cars are also much more complicated now.
-So it's harder for the average buyer to evaluate any specific car.
+Unfortunately, cars are also more complicated now, so it's harder for the average buyer to evaluate any specific car.
 It's also true that much of today's reliability is due to the use of sophisticated systems.
 If they should breakdown, the resulting repair bill could be expensive.

 The internet is quickly becoming another good place to look.
 There are a number of sites that will let you search for specific makes and models near your home.
 One of the biggest is Autotrader.com.

 Buying a car from someone you know can also work well.
 You'll eliminate much of the risk of not knowing how a car was cared for.
 There's no guarantee that the car will be trouble free, but inexpensive used cars always carry some risk.
 If your friend has already traded the car, find out which dealer they used.
 If you can get to them before they detail the car you might save some money.

 Another place to look is retirement homes and communities.
 Many seniors drive mini-vans and use them very gently.
 You might find a low-mileage bargain when a senior is ready to hang up their car keys.